 Muriel Leung’s Bone Confetti (Noemi Press, 2016) is an arresting account of loss and the unresolved nature of mourning and making art.
 Publisher’s Weekly calls it, “an elegant, elegiac debut collection set in a haunted and highly ritualized space.”
 Cathy Park Hong writes, “Leung’s poems can be unbearably intimate yet also epic, traversing into the speculative and gothic, as she animates her grief into a macabre and exquisitely haunted underworld…”; Hyperallergic writes “She meets the violence of her grief with poems populated by holograms, robots, and ghosts.”
 A Pushcart Prize nominated writer, her writing can be found or is forthcoming in Gulf Coast, Drunken Boat, The Collagist, Fairy Tale Review, and others.
 She is a contributing editor to the Bettering American Poetry anthology and is also Poetry Co-Editor of Apogee Journal.
 Currently, she is pursuing her PhD in Creative Writing and Literature at University of Southern California.
 She is from Queens, NY.

 Jane Wong is a poet, scholar and the creator of the Poetics of Haunting digital project.
 Inspired by her scholarly manuscript on the of ghosts in contemporary Asian American poetry, Going Toward the Ghost, the project grew into a TED Talk, a digital collection of haunting poems, a record of with conversations with Bhanu Kapil and Sally Wen Mao, and a piece written in conversation with Theresa Hak Kyung Cha’s archive.
-Of her powerful debut poetry collection, Overpour (Action Books, 2016) Full Stop writes, “There isn’t without arresting imagery and a suggestion of forceful, generative life.”
+Of her powerful debut poetry collection, Overpour (Action Books, 2016) Full Stop writes, “There isn’t [a page] without arresting imagery and a suggestion of forceful, generative life.”
 A former Kundiman and Fulbright Fellow, Wong is an Assistant Professor at Western Washington University.
 Check out her poem from Overpour, “Pastoral Power” and her conversation with Sally Wen Mao about the book in The Margins.

 NOTE ON ACCESSIBILITY